aziz-belloumi/intern_project/README.md

 ## Project Title & Description

-This project appears to be a mobile application built with Flutter, potentially related to real estate ("immobilier" in French).
+This project is a mobile application built with Flutter, potentially related to real estate ("immobilier" in French).
 It incorporates features like user authentication, property details, mapping, and chat functionality.
 The project uses a variety of assets including images, icons, and 3D models.

 ## Key Features & Benefits